 Once the frame is calculated, the frame is remapped using the MATLAB iwarp function.
 This step reconstructs a new image where straight lines remain straight and distances are consistent across the table.
 The resulting image becomes the new frame for calculations for color detection, morphology, and centroid placement allowing for accurate angle calculations and distance placement.

-Primary Contributers: William McGlone, Camren Khoury
+Primary Contributors: William McGlone, Camren Khoury

 Pre Homography Example